 East Branch Organics is hard to notice because it is BEHIND Stewarts.
 It is a full garden center and also has gifts and a wine/liquor shop.

 Stewarts is the only gas station in Town so you will be going here.
 In addition to food, it has a selection of DVDs, an ATM machine, the NY Times, bundles of firewood, and other car related stuff like oil, windshield fluid, etc. There is, of course, another ATM next door at Champlain Bank.

 Keene Arts is a new sculpture gallery located in the old Methodist Church in Keene.
 Check their sign for hours, it is open most afternoons in the summer.
 Various art events happen there.
 They also show movies there - check their website for programs.

 Adirondack Attic is a source of vintage clothing, fascinating art pieces and its inventory is constantly changing.
 It is definitely worth a stop when you are in town.
 Something in here will catch your eye that you will never see again anywhere else.

-Martha's Rainwater Soaps is a new addition to the Keene shopping scene.
+Martha's Rainwater Soaps moved into the renovated Big Crow Trading space.
 There is plenty of soap to choose from and also a selection of other gifts.